dginst/dginst.github.io/_posts/2019-05-10-cryptoassetlab.md

 newsfeed: true
 ---

-We are happy to announce [Crypto Asset Lab](http://cryptoassetlab.diseade.unimib.it/), a research initiative on crypto assets (bitcoin *in primis*) as investment opportunity, fintech innovation, and regulatory challenge.
+We are happy to announce [Crypto Asset Lab](http://cryptoassetlab.diseade.unimib.it/), a research initiative on crypto assets (Bitcoin *in primis*) as investment opportunity, fintech innovation, and regulatory challenge.

 Milano-Bicocca has been offering a
 “[Bitcoin and Blockchain Technology](https://www.ametrano.net/bbt/)” course,